 If you need help with managing your finances,

-contact Larry L. Bertsch, CPA & Associates, LLP today!
+contact Larry L. Bertsch & Associates, LLP today!

 Understanding Financial Statements and How They Help

 Financial statements provide insight into how your business operates in a clear, objective manner.
 Analyzed separately, different financial statements will provide snapshots of your business’s financial health.
 But when analyzed as a unit they display the full picture and provide vital information that businesses can use to strategize and grow for years to come.

 Financial statements can tell you a number of things, including:

 - How much revenue is being generated by the business